openequella/openequella.github.io/guides/RemoteRepositoriesConfigurationGuide.md

 Remote repository searches are created and modified using the Remote Repositories tool available from the Administration Console.

 #### To access the Remote Repositories tool
-1. Log in to EQUELLA as an administrator, select Settings then Administration console.
+1. Log in to openEQUELLA as an administrator, select Settings then Administration console.
 2. The Administration console displays.
 Select Remote Repositories.
 A list of all previously configured remote repository searches displays.

 #### Administration Console elements